roundrobine/one-million-books/README.md

 ### Deployment and important information
+ App is deployed on [Heroku](https://million-books.herokuapp.com/) When the app deployed on Heroku is not visited often it might went into sleep state.
+Therefore, the initial request to the app URL might take around 15 seconds to wake up the app.
- App is deployed on [Heroku](https://million-books.herokuapp.com/) For the best UX it is highly recommended to run the app on your local environment.
+ For the best UX it is highly recommended to run the app on your local environment.
  The app is operating slightly slower on Heroku server, because I use free account with limited processing resources, like CPU and RAM memory.
 However the request to sort or to get a new documents from MongoDB is less than 1 second.